New Years Speech Resolutions A SLP Needs to Follow

 Session materials- A few quick tips...
 Laminate your materials or put in pocket protectors.
 This way, you can use dry erase or manipulatives and you don't need to print each session.
 Don't over do themed therapy.
 Don't get me wrong, I LOVE themes for different holidays/seasons.
 But I don't go crazy with it.
 I might use a book and craft and make it last for multiple sessions.
 Plan something easy and open-ended.
 Again, keep it simple!
 Don't have 50 activities you’re trying to accomplish each session.
 Pick a few materials and make them last the entire time.
 Keep materials open ended or pair with a game/craft to extend the activity.

 My top 2 material recommendations this year:

-1. Drill Cards– Prep once to grab-n-go throughout the entire year!
-Language, articulation, phonological processes, seasonal, and more.
+1. Speech Therapy Activities Drill Cards Growing Bundle-Prep once to grab-n-go throughout the entire year!
+Language, articulation, phonological processes, fluency, pragmatic language, seasonal, and more.
 Add manipulatives to make it fun and use dry erase to make in interactive.
-Perfectly compact to de-clutter your work area.
+Perfectly compact to de-clutter your workspace!

 2. Interactive Speech Notebooks- Save paper, time, and energy with these fun notebooks!
 Your students will love how individualized they are and all of the games and activities that are included.
 These are also perfect for communicating with parents and sending fun, easy homework for carryover.
 I have created these notebooks for articulation and phonological processes thus far.
 Language is coming soon!